Rent safe and private dog parks hosted by locals

 Similarly, owners shared some of the biggest challenges of living with German Shepherds:

-"Need a knowledge owner.
-This breed needs obedience training and brain exercise from puppy through adulthood."
+"Need a knowledgeable owner.
+This AKC breed needs obedience training and brain exercise from puppy through adulthood.
+As cold-weather breeds, they can be quite active even in chilly conditions, requiring year-round exercise."
 (Lisa)

-"She is always in “go” mode.
-No work is enough in her eyes."
+"She is always in "go" mode.
+No work is enough in her eyes.
+Finding the right balance of physical exercise and enrichment activities can be challenging.
+Unlike barkless breeds, GSDs can be vocal when understimulated."
 (Jennifer)

 "I would say you have to be as energetic, lovable, patient, and knowledgeable of the breed.
 As the saying goes, dogs are like kids.
 They take up a lot of your time, space, and MONEY.
 You have to Love them as your children, teach them, guide them as they grow up to avoid boredom-driven behaviors."
 (SR)